redfoxthemes/mobile-flashcards/README.md

 COMPATIBILITY:

-Mobile-Flashcards app was tested on both Android and iOS actual mobile devices.
+Mobile-Flashcards app was tested on both Android and iOS physical mobile devices.

 INSTALLATION: